XRPLF/xrpl-dev-portal/content/_code-samples/quickstart/README.md

 # Quickstart Samples Archive

+Build a simple test interface for the XRPL.

 This folder contains the [Quickstart Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/content/_code-samples/quickstart/quickstart.zip) archive, which includes 4 iterative HTML pages as a test harness for XRPL features, with accompanying JavaScript files.
 The archive includes the following files:

 1.get-accounts-send--xrp.html